eisgroup/ui-render/repos/core/src/pages/eis/config.md

   style: Object, // css style to apply
   className: 'CSS class name to apply',
   debug: Boolean, // whether to suppress certain erros related to incorrect data type, default is false in production
-  hideOnEmpty: Boolean, // deprecated, whether to not render the component if its value is null/undefined/empty string
   showIf: "path.to.data.that.exists", // whether to render the component if given path resolves to `truthy` value
   showIf: { // object notation
     "name": "path.to.data.that.exists", // optional